TyrangYang/TyrangYang_blog/content/posts/callback-promise-async.md

 ## Callback

+When talk about _callback_ actually it has two means:

-Callback is not a technique just for asynchronous code.
-It exist in any language actually.
+First, Callback exist in any language actually.
 It means you pass a function as a parameter.

 ```js
 let calculate = (num1, num2, callback) => {